boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    multiple egress queues.
 The sum of queue weights (equal to 5Q QoS CIRs within the slice) CIRs MUST NOT exceed the CIR of the slice itself.
-And, similarly to the 5QI-aware model, the sum of slice CIRs MUST not exceed the physical capacity of the attachment circuit.
+And, similarly to the 5QI-aware model, the sum of slice CIRs MUST NOT exceed the physical capacity of the attachment circuit.

 ~~~ aasvg
       ┌─────────┐        QoS output queues